 The Master Musicians of Jajouka

-Following Brian Jones’ historic field recordings of 1968, Joel Rubiner – as noted by On an Overgrown Path – would trek to Morocco in 1972 to make fresh (and “unfiltered”) recordings, after which Adelphi, indeed, “took a chance” on its original vinyl release two years later.
+Following Brian Jones’ historic field recordings of 1968, Joel Rubiner – as noted by On an Overgrown Path – would trek to Morocco in 1972 to make fresh (and “unfiltered”) recordings, after which Adelphi, indeed, “took a chance” on its original vinyl release two years later [issued with a multi-page booklet, liner notes provided by Robert Palmer].
 When asked by Zero to 180 as to well the album originally performed in the marketplace, Rosenthal would reply:

 “It DID NOT SELL worth a damn, even in spite of a MAJOR Bob Palmer (VERY extended) timely review in Rolling Stone Magazine!
 (That’s Bob Palmer the “writer” & horn player with the Insect Trust, and ALSO the “then” Music Reviewer for the New York Times, NOT that “other” musician aka Bob Palmer!